wittigole/internship_usm/README.md

 ![flamingo_data_comparison](./plots/stellar_vs_halo_mass_wo_z_flamingo.jpg)

-The FLAMINGO clusters have stellar masses closer to our data than Magneticum.
+The FLAMINGO ([Schaye et al. (2023)](https://academic.oup.com/mnras/article/526/4/4978/7246074)) clusters have stellar masses closer to our data than Magneticum.
 As for the other simulations, I don't know exactly what the stellar mass includes, only that it is limited to R<sub>500</sub>.
 Thus, the shown stellar masses might be too large which would lower the deviations to our data.
 There are 8 variations of FLAMINGO differing in supernovae (SN) and active galactic nuclei (AGN) feedback.
 They are displayed in two different colors where the color is meaningless.
 The most prominent line (dashed red) is the one closest to the data points whereas the others are plotted with $\alpha = 0.3$.
 It is from the variation with stronger SN feedback.
 Also quite good are the one with increased SN _and_ AGN feedback as well as the one with strong jets.
 Stronger and strongest AGN feedback actually does not perform as well as the beforementioned variation runs.
 Thus there is a limit to how strong AGN should be or SN are far more important.

 What is good about the FLAMINGO simulations is that they possess clusters with masses above $10^{15} \rm{M}_\odot$.
 This is important as it matches our data better than TNG300 for example.
 Additionally, the fit of the scaling relation is more accurate at higher masses.